 Amazing landscapes around the world – no other thing reminds me of how lucky I am to be alive.
+Do you wonder sometimes which destinations and landscapes this travel blogger loved so much she would remember them forever?

 No matter whether beaches or mountains, man-made or natural, a playground of creatures or a vast emptiness, some regions of the world have left me with impressions of this planet like no other.
+Read here which landscapes were so amazing you have to go and see them with your own eyes!

 Amazing Landscapes That Make Your Heart Skip a Beat